FazeCT/fazect.github.io/content/posts/zer0ptsCTF2023-rev/index.md

 Similarly, the second chunk of the input is checked using `case 1` of all the functions (since all of them are already called once), and thing goes the same for all remaining chunks of the input.

-A chunk is considered correct if at least `5` functions accepts it.
+A chunk is considered correct if at least `5` functions accept it.
 {{< /admonition >}}

 So our problem is how to solve the cases.
 At first I was thinking of using `angr`, but I failed to do so, and I ended up using `z3` to solve them.